-We’ve had our crazy Romanian rescue dog Lottie a year today.
-8th November 2019.
+We’ve had our crazy Romanian rescue dog Lottie since 8th November 2018.
 And what a challenge it’s been!

 We were so excited and looking forward to giving her a great life with us.
 She was 5 months old.
 I thought, ‘I’m a dog trainer.
 How difficult can it be?’
 Let’s say it was a bit of an eye opener even for a dog trainer!

-We wanted Bentley, our other dog who was two, and Lottie to meet outside before we brought them inside together.
+We wanted Bentley, our other dog, at the time, who was two, and Lottie to meet outside before we brought them inside together.
 That’s one of the recommended ways to introduce a new dog to the existing dog.
 That didn’t work because as soon as I put Lottie down onto the pavement, after being handed her from the truck, she screamed continuously and rolled onto her back.
-I quickly picked her up again.
+It was a noise I had never heard a dog make before!
+She was terrified, I quickly picked her up again.
 Being held in my arms she was quiet.
 She did a wee on me through fear.
 Poor Lottie was absolutely terrified.
 No surprise after having such an uncertain start to her life and such a traumatic journey to us.

 We brought her into our house via our utility room, I put her down and she immediately climbed into my washing machine as it was the most enclosed space she could find.
 After less than a minute though, she came out and started to nervously sniff around.
 She wanted to meet Bentley and he wanted to meet her.
 They had a sniff of each other and then I hand fed them both.
 After a few more minutes she was growing in confidence and was having a good look around our house.

 I sat at the table to eat my burger, which was going cold….
 Lottie came up to my right to have a sniff of it… I held it away to the left when Bentley took a huge bite of it!
 Partners in crime already!